Soulful art - The art of living

 s.6630574

-Kristín Berta founded and runs the company Sálarlist, where she leads courses in creative self-cultivation that includes, for example, deep relaxation/yoga nidra, mindfulness, self-knowledge, stress management and artistic creation.
+Kristín Berta Guðnadóttir holds a Master's degree in Social Work and Family Therapy from the University of Iceland.
+In addition to her qualifications in social work and family therapy, she is also a certified yoga teacher and intentional creativity teacher.
+Kristín Berta founded and runs the company Sálarlist, where she leads courses in creative self care that includes, for example, deep relaxation/yoga nidra, mindfulness, self-knowledge, stress management and creativity.

-Kristín Berta has worked with people through stressful times and traumas since she graduated as a social worker in 2006.
+Kristín Berta has worked in the health care system since she graduated as a social worker in 2006.
 She has extensive experience and has worked in the field of child protection, health and social services since 2006.
-She has worked at Barnavernd, BUGL and social welfare among others.
-Then Kristín Berta worked for almost 6 years in Barnahús and provided trauma therapy for children and teenagers who have suffered sexual violence and/or physical violence.
-Kristín Berta has also worked for non-governmental organizations such as the Píeta association and works one day a week as a developer at Berginu Headspace.
+She has worked at Barnavernd(child protective service), BUGL(children pshyciatric hospital in Iceland) and social services in Iceland.
+Kristín Berta worked for almost 6 years in Barnahús and provided trauma therapy for children and teenagers who have suffered sexual violence and/or physical violence.
+Kristín Berta has also worked for non-governmental organizations such as the Píeta association and works one day a week as a counsler at Bergið Headspace.

 Contact